EnterpriseDB/mysql_fdw/README.md

     get in each fetch operation.
 It can be specified for a foreign table or a foreign server.
 The option specified on a table overrides an option specified for the server.
 The default is `100`.
+  * `character_set`: The character set to use for MySQL connection.
+Default is `auto` which means autodetect based on the operating system setting.
+    Before the introduction of the character_set option, the character set was set similar to the PostgreSQL database encoding.
+To get this older behavior set the character_set to special value `PGDatabaseEncoding`.

 The following parameters can be set on a MySQL foreign table object: